Den Networks Ltd Directors Report.

 TRANSFER TO RESERVES

-Details of Companies/entities which have become or ceased as subsidiary company, associates and joint ventures, during the year under review, are as under:
+Details of Companies/entities which have become or ceased as subsidiary company, associates and joint ventures, upto the signing of this report, are as under:

 |Name of Company||Relationship||Details of Changes||Date of Change|